-The Financial Accountability Office (FAO) of Ontario recently released a report on public buildings in Ontario.
-They estimate a cost increase of 8.2-14.5% over current costs to maintain assets in a state of good repair when accounting for future climate conditions.4
+In 2021, the Financial Accountability Office (FAO) of Ontario released a report on public buildings in Ontario.
+They estimate a cost increase of 8.2-14.5% over current costs to maintain assets in a state of good repair when accounting for future climate conditions.